shauryajauhari/shauryajauhari.github.io/_posts/2020-07-12-installing_tools_in_galaxy.markdown

 ---

-<p> To install tools into a local installation (development version) of galaxy, we may refer this <a href = "https://galaxyproject.org/admin/tools/add-tool-from-toolshed-tutorial/" > link</a>, methodology for which has been briefly described below.</p> Tools can be installed into galaxy using <i> Tool Shed</i>, and several other options that also allow to incorporate custom tools.
+<p> To install tools into a local installation (production version) of Galaxy, we may refer this <a href = "https://galaxyproject.org/admin/tools/add-tool-from-toolshed-tutorial/" > link</a>, methodology for which has been briefly described below.</p> Tools can be installed into Galaxy using <i> Tool Shed</i>, and several other options that also allow to incorporate custom tools.
 However, for the limited scope of this tutorial, we shall stick to installing tools with <b>Tool Shed</b>.

 ## Tool Shed
-<p> As the name suggests, this could be deemed as a master-repository that holds other repositories with certain standard set of tools, that a typical galaxy environment would require; an suitable analogy to tool shed could be <a href = "https://cran.r-project.org/" > CRAN </a> in R that holds various packages for distinct usages.
-Since the development version of galaxy, that a user installs, is a <i>virgin</i> instance, we need to load it up with the kind of tools pertinent to our analysis.
+<p> As the name suggests, this could be deemed as a master-repository that holds other repositories with certain standard set of tools, that a typical Galaxy environment would require; an suitable analogy to tool shed could be <a href = "https://cran.r-project.org/" > CRAN </a> in R that holds various packages for distinct usages.
+Since the production version of Galaxy, that a user installs, is a <i>virgin</i> instance, we need to load it up with the kind of tools pertinent to our analysis.
 The protocol is listed as below.</p>
 <br>

 <ol>
 <b> <li> Connecting to Tool Shed </li></b>
-<p> By default, galaxy is already connected to the <a href = "https://toolshed.g2.bx.psu.edu/" > Main Tool Shed </a>.
-Another requisite to install tools from the tool shed, is <a href = "https://www.mercurial-scm.org/" > Mercurial </a> that must exists in the system hosting the developmental version of galaxy.
+<p> By default, Galaxy is already connected to the <a href = "https://toolshed.g2.bx.psu.edu/" > Main Tool Shed </a>.
+Another requisite to install tools from the tool shed, is <a href = "https://www.mercurial-scm.org/" > Mercurial </a> that must exists in the system hosting the production version of Galaxy.
-To ensure that the galaxy is connected to the main tool shed, view the configuration file for galaxy. </p>
+To ensure that the Galaxy is connected to the main tool shed, view the configuration file for Galaxy (/path/to/galaxy/config/galaxy.yml). </p>

 <p align="left">
   <img width="400" src="/assets/img/cmdConfigGalaxy.png">
 </p>

 <p>The following entry is the link to the resource.
-Likewise, any number of tool sheds could be appended to the galaxy instance.</p>
+Likewise, any number of tool sheds could be appended to the Galaxy instance.</p>

 <p align="left">
   <img width="600" src="/assets/img/xmlToolShed.png">